technomancy/technomancy.us/talks/lisp-microcontroller/outline.md

  * no statement/expression distinction
  * predictable, regular syntax (code is data)
  * macro system
+  * user can extend it as if they were the lang designer
  * no accidental globals

 * Fennel is a language and a compiler
  * the compiler takes this language as input and outputs regular lua
- * core tenet: no runtime overhead
+ * core goal: no runtime overhead
+  * no standard library, standalone files

 * what is the cost of a compiler?
  * depends on the semantic distance between the two languages
  * with no semantic distance, the mental overhead is negligible
-  * it can prevent certain Lua patterns from being used (accidental globals)
+  * a different notation for expressing the same ideas
-  * but other than that it maps 1:1 with Lua
+  * Fennel maps 1:1 with Lua
  * change syntax all you want!
  * even the line numbers match up
   * no need for sourcemap-style extensions